Jala3400/Logo_to_ASCII/docs/tutorial.md

 -   To draw borders between colors, use `-b, --borders all`.
 This detects color, brightness and transparency changes and draws black borders.

 > [!Warning]
 > Here we use `--borders all` instead of `--borders color` because the background color is transparent.
-If we only detected the borders between the tentacles they would have a strange shape. we could have also used `--borders color, alpha`, as we do not need to look for brightness.
+If we only detected the borders between the tentacles they would have a strange shape.
+We could have also used `--borders color, alpha`, as we do not need to look for brightness.

 ```bash
 l2a '.\images\tentacles.png' -b all